schmurfy/dav4rack_ext/README.md

 (the example has no authentication set up)

 # Supported clients
-- Mac OS X (tested with Mountain Lion )
+- Mac OS X: recently tested on 10.11 (El Capitan)
-- iPhone 5.x and 6.x
+- iOS: recently tested on 8 and 9

 # Setting up development environment